eSolutionsTech/kubelake-bdw-2024/docs/exercises/3-Visualisation/workshop.md

 Let's log together into [Superset](https://superset.dev1.kubelake.com)

+- credentials ->  demo@kubelake.com : ask me for the password

 We'll use the SQL Lab to run some queries on our data

 - database **trino-lakehouse**